The scholarships listed below are geared specifically toward students pursuing careers in education.

-The Executive Learning Exchange's Chicagoland Leaning Leaders RightStart4Kids Scholarship provides undergraduate students, sophomore status or above, $600 toward tuition to pursue a major in Human Resource Development for Academic Year 2016-2017.
+The Executive Learning Exchange's Chicagoland Leaning Leaders RightStart4Kids Scholarship provides undergraduate students, sophomore status or above, an award toward tuition to pursue a major in Human Resource Development.

 Candidates for the Great Milwaukee Foundation Donald P. Timm Scholarship must be admitted into the Goodwin College of Education.
 Have a cumulative GPA of 2.75 or higher for undergraduate students or a cumulative GPA of 3.00 or higher for graduate students.
 Be enrolled half-time or full-time at NEIU (a minimum of six credit hours).